The special concave toric domain for the rotating Kepler problem: The Rotating Kepler Problem

 \section{The Rotating Kepler Problem}

-The rotating Kepler problem is the Kepler problem in rotating coordinate system.
-It is also a limit case of the restricted three body problem, where the mass of one primaries is zero.
+The Kepler problem in a rotating coordinate system is the RKP.
+It is a special case of the restricted three-body problem (R3BP) where one primary has zero mass.
 The Hamiltonian of the Kepler problem is

 and the Hamiltonian of the angular momentum is

 generate the rotation flow around the origin.
 Therefore, the Hamiltonian of the rotating Kepler problem is